-An easy, decadent Cookies and Cream Fudge recipe!
-This Oreo Fudge is packed with flavor and real Oreo cookie pieces.
-It’s a delicious treat or homemade gift idea for any occasion!
-No candy thermometer needed!
+Easy, creamy Cookies and Cream Fudge recipe packed with flavor and real Oreo cookie pieces.
+Homemade fudge recipe with no candy thermometer needed!

 If Oreos are ‘milk’s favorite cookie”, then this recipe is milk’s favorite fudge!